The Basics of VBC Incentive Structures

 To succeed in VBC agreements, practices must focus on these critical areas:

-• Access to Claims Data: Obtain historical claims data to understand benchmarks and identify risks.
+• Access to Claims Data: Obtain historical claims data — ideally 24–36 months of claims history — to understand benchmarks, identify high-cost members, and model expected TCOC under the proposed arrangement.

 Conclusion: VBC in healthcare offers a pathway to improved patient care and financial success, but requires careful planning and negotiation.
 By understanding quality measures, financial benchmarks, and key contractual details, physicians and practices can position themselves for long-term success.